Commercial LEase FAQ

 12. What if I love a property but can't afford the rent?

 You're not always out of luck.
 I'd recommend giving one of our agents a call, because some owners will consider lower offers and it never hurts to make a run at a property.
-You certainly won't know if you don't try.
+Sometimes the owners would rather have low rent than no rent, and you certainly won't know if you don't try.